Inference for reaction networks using the Linear Noise Approximation

 \subsection{Alternative use of the LNA}

-The use of the LNA for Bayesian inference of stochastic kinetic networks has been previously suggested by \cite{Komorowskietal:2009}, but their implementation has important differences from ours.
+Previously, use of the LNA for Bayesian inference on stochastic kinetic networks has been suggested by \cite{Komorowskietal:2009}, but their implementation has important differences from ours.
 The approach of \cite{Komorowskietal:2009} involves using the LNA to obtain an approximation for the joint distribution of $\bmX_{1:n}=(\bmX_1,\ldots,\bmX_n)$ conditional on a value for $\bmx_0$.
 This can be combined with the linear-Gaussian relationship between each observation $\bmY_i$ and state-value $\bmX_i$ to give an approximation to the likelihood for data $\bmy_{1:n}$ in terms of the parameters, $\bmtheta$ and the initial value, $\bmx_0$.
 They introduce priors for the $\bmtheta$ and $\bmx_0$, and sample from the (approximate) posterior for these using MCMC.

-In practice the most importance difference between this approach and ours, is that \cite{Komorowskietal:2009} use the LNA over a time period $[0,t_n]$ obtained from solving the ODE approximation to the model over this period for a given initial condition.
-By comparison we use a different LNA for each time-interval $[t_{i-1},t_i]$, essentially restarting the LNA using our best estimate of $\bmx_{t-1}$ given $\bmy_{0:t-1}$ as the initial condition for the ODE.
+In practice the most important difference between this approach and ours, is that \cite{Komorowskietal:2009} use the LNA over a time period $[0,t_n]$ obtained from solving the ODE approximation to the model over this period for a given initial condition.
+By comparison we use a different LNA for each time-interval $[t_{i-1},t_i]$, essentially restarting the LNA using the posterior mean of $\bmx_{t-1}$ given $\bmy_{0:t-1}$ as the initial condition for the ODE (\ref{eqn.deterministic.y}).
 This difference can be important for some models, as the ODE solution can become poor over long time-periods.
 Thus the approach of \cite{Komorowskietal:2009} can give a poor approximation to the distribution of $\bmX_t$ for larger values of $t$.
 By re-starting the LNA method over each time-interval we help avoid the problems of the approximation getting worse for larger $t$.

-The difference in accuracy of the two approaches for using the LNA is investigated thoroughly for systems which are fully observed at discrete time-points in \cite{Giagos:2011}: where the method of \cite{Komorowskietal:2009} was less accurate, for both point and interval estimation, than the method we introduce above.
-We further demonstrate the increased accuracy of our approach for partially-observed systems in Section \ref{sect.simstudy}
+The difference in accuracy of the two approaches for using the LNA is investigated thoroughly for systems which are fully observed at discrete time-points in \cite{Giagos:2011}, where the method of \cite{Komorowskietal:2009} was found to be less accurate, for both point and interval estimation, than the method we introduce above.
+We further demonstrate the increased accuracy of our approach for partially-observed systems in Section \ref{sect.simstudy}.